Mookie Jones: 2008–09

-2009-10
+2009–10

 During the November 24, 2009 game against Cornell Jim Boeheim approached Jones and had words with him.
 Mookie then got up and flung his headband as he disappeared into the tunnel leading to the locker room.
 Jones reappeared with 90 seconds left in the game to shake hands with Cornell.
 When reporters were allowed in the Syracuse locker room Jones was not at his locker.
-Jones cleared things up with Boeheim following the game and would go on to score 12 points in just 14 minutes the following game in an 85-60 win over Columbia.
+Jones cleared things up with Boeheim following the game and would go on to score 12 points in just 14 minutes the following game in an 85–60 win over Columbia.

-2011-12
+2011–12

 In 2012 Theodore (Mookie) Jones decided he was "done playing for Syracuse" after he was suspended by the university for a year after being accused of cyberbullying in the fall of 2011.
 The suspension would put Jones’ eligibility as a student-athlete in jeopardy.
 Jones left the team and university in the winter of 2012.

 After returning to college later, he graduated in 2015.

+After college

+As of 2023, Jones works as a basketball coach at OnTECH Charter High School in Syracuse, NY.